MicrosoftDocs/windowsserverdocs/EssentialsDocs/install/Hosted-Windows-Server-Essentials.md

 ---
 title: "Hosted Windows Server Essentials"
-description: Lean how to deploy Microsoft Windows Server and offer Windows Server Essentials Experience as a service to your customers. ms.date: 10/03/2016 ms.topic: article ms.assetid: fda5628c-ad23-49de-8d94-430a4f253802
+description: Learn how to deploy Microsoft Windows Server and offer Windows Server Essentials Experience as a service to your customers. ms.date: 10/03/2016 ms.topic: article ms.assetid: fda5628c-ad23-49de-8d94-430a4f253802